On the Mellin transform of a D-module

 \end{Theorem}

-It follows from the theorem that we have: \begin{Corollary} If $V,W$ are difference modules with no common slope, every morphism of difference modules $V \longrightarrow W$ is zero. \end{Corollary} To prove a stationary phase formula for the Mellin transform, we will need some more information on the formal structure of a difference module than the one provided by formal slopes\footnote{This is contrast with the situation for the stationary phase formula for the Fourier transform.
-In that case, formal slopes are enough, this difference is ultimately due to the different behavior of slopes with respect to tensor product in the differential and in the difference case.}.
-If $\sigma$ is a non-vertical side of $\mathcal N(P)$, consider the polynomial $p_{\sigma}(t)=\sum_i a_it^i\in \C[t]$, where the sum is over those indexes $i$ corresponding to monomials in $P$ giving a point on the side $\sigma$.
-Then, the roots of $p_{\sigma}$ are formal invariants of $D_P$, see e.g. \cite{BaCh}*{section 2.3}, and we can make the following definition: \begin{Definition} Let $V$ be a difference module over $K_{\theta}$, choose $P\in K_{\theta}\langle \Phi\rangle$ with $V\cong D_P$ as difference modules.
-We define a finite set $Horz(V)$ of horizontal zeros as follows: If the Newton polygon $\mathcal N(P)$ has no horizontal side, we put $Horz(V)=\emptyset$.
-If it has a horizontal side $\sigma_{hor}$, we put $Horz(V)=\{\text{ zeros of } p_{\sigma_{hor}}\, \}$ (regardless of multiplicities).
-Notice that for an extension $K_{\theta}\subset L_q=\C((\theta^{1/q}))$, we have $Horz(V)=Horz(V\otimes L_q)$. \end{Definition}
+It follows from the theorem that we have: \begin{Corollary} If $V,W$ are difference modules with no common slope, every morphism of difference modules $V \longrightarrow W$ is zero. \end{Corollary} To prove a stationary phase formula for the Mellin transform, we will need some more information on the formal structure of a difference module than the one provided by formal slopes.\footnote{This is contrast with the situation for the stationary phase formula for the Fourier transform.
+In that case, formal slopes are enough, this difference is ultimately due to the different behavior of slopes with respect to tensor product in the differential and in the difference case.}